MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-set-up-bin-types.md

 ## <a name="to-set-up-the-bin-types-you-want-to-use"></a>To set up the bin types you want to use
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Bin Types**, and then choose the related link.
-2. In the **Bin Types** window, create a 10-character code for a bin type.
+2. On the **Bin Types** page, create a 10-character code for a bin type.
 3. Select the activities that can be performed with each bin type.

 > [!NOTE]